Bun/ha-syslog-devtracker/README.md

 * hostapd

+## Configuration

+Copy `syslog.py` to the `custom_components/device_tracker/` directory of your Home Assistant configuration directory.

+Next, add the following configuration:

+    device_tracker:
+    - platform: syslog
+      host: 0.0.0.0
+      port: 514
+      devices:
+        a1b234567890: ben
+        d9e87654321f: server

+You can add an arbitrary number of MAC address to device name pairs.
+Make sure the MAC address is lowercase and without colons.

 ## Notes

 ### Wireless devices

-Since wireless devices may disconnect/timeout when they are idling (e.g. to preserve battery -- especially Apple devices), a grace time can be configured during which the device will remain marked as active.
+Since wireless devices may disconnect/timeout when they are idling (e.g. to preserve battery -- especially Apple devices), a grace time will be configurable during which the device will remain marked as active.

-The recommended grace time is about 5 minutes and can be configured globally or per device.
+The recommended grace time is about 5 minutes and should be configured globally or per device.